section-engineering-education/engineering-education/content/articles/understanding-gazpacho-in-python-and-its-application-in-webscraping/index.md

 published: true
 url: /understanding-gazpacho-in-python-and-its-application-in-webscraping/
 title: Understanding Gazpacho in Python and its Application in Web Scraping
-description: The objective of this tutorial is to help the reader understand the Gazpacho python library and how it is used in web scraping.
+description: The objective of this tutorial is to help the reader understand the Gazpacho Python library and how it is used in web scraping.
 author: antony-lia
-date: 2022-02-18T00:00:00-21:40
+date: 2022-02-27T00:00:00-01:22
 topics: [Languages]
 excerpt_separator: <!--more-->
 images: